jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Monkey Swarm.md

 RacialMods: +4 Acrobatics
 Languages:
 SQ: coordinated swarm
+SpecialAbilities:
+  Coordinated Swarm (Ex): >
-SpecialAbilities: Coordinated Swarm (Ex) A monkey swarm coordinates its attacks more than a typical swarm, and deals swarm damage one step higher than a swarm of its HD would normally cause.
+    A monkey swarm coordinates its attacks more than a typical swarm, and deals swarm damage one step higher than a swarm of its HD would normally cause.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: